Consensys/qubernetes/docs/minikube-docs.md

-## Quickstart with minikube
+## Quickstart With Minikube

 This section demonstrates how to deploy a 7 node quorum network to [minikube](https://github.com/kubernetes/minikube) a local kubernetes cluster.

-Once the pods are deployed, if you wish to interact with them see [Accessing Quorum and Transaction Manager Containers on K8s](#accessing-quorum-and-transaction-manager-containers-on-k8s).
+Once the pods are deployed, if you wish to interact with them see [Accessing Quorum and Transaction Manager Containers on K8s](../#accessing-nodes-on-k8s).

 ### Install [minikube](https://kubernetes.io/docs/setup/minikube/) for your distro.
 ```shell